Owen Turtenwald: Magic: The Gathering career

 Owen Turtenwald first came to prominence as a player of Magics eternal formats, Legacy and Vintage.
 In the 2007 season, Turtenwald made his first Top 8 at GP Columbus, finishing in second place with a Legacy Goblins deck and qualifying for PT Valencia (where he finished in 18th place with an Extended version of the Goblins deck).
 In 2008, Turtenwald made the Top 8 of the Vintage World Championship.
 At Gen Con 2010, Turtenwald won the 2010 Vintage World Championship defeating Bob Maher, Jr. in the finals.

 Despite reaching the finals of GP Washington DC in the 2010 season, Turtenwald considered quitting, feeling as though he wasn't performing well enough for his efforts.
 However, he was persuaded to keep playing with the support of Team ChannelFireball.
-As of 2015, Turtenwald writes articles and makes videos for ChannelFireball.com.

 In the 2011 season, Turtenwald made seven Grand Prix Top 8s, an at-the-time unprecedented number for a single season in a wide variety of formats, including Standard, Extended, Legacy, and Limited.
 However, Turtenwald failed to win any of the GPs at which he made Top 8, a fact that was very disappointing to him.
 Turtenwald's success caused him to hold the lead in the 2011 Player of the Year race for the majority of the season.
 On the final day of the 2011 World Championship, three players were in the position to take the Player of the Year title from Turtenwald.
 These players were Luis Scott-Vargas, Paulo Vitor Damo da Rosa, and Josh Utter-Leyton, all of whom were also Turtenwald's teammates as part of the ChannelFireball team.
 Turtenwald noted a sense of conflict in wanting his friends to do well but also needing them to lose if he was to take the Player of the Year title.
 Fortunately for Turtenwald, those three players lost their quarterfinal matches; Turtenwald won the 2011 Player of the Year title.
 In doing so, Turtenwald became the first Player of the Year to not have made a Pro Tour Top 8 in the season in which they won the title.